Tapping - Ashby - Sinagra

 Tapping - Ashby - Sinagra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Tapping - Ashby - Sinagra, as per the latest Census evaluation, consisted of 95.6% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 92.2% houses and 7.8% other dwellings.
-Home ownership in Tapping - Ashby - Sinagra stood at 26.2%, with mortgaged dwellings accounting for 55.6% and rented ones for 18.2%.
+The dwelling structure in Tapping - Ashby - Sinagra, as per the latest Census, consisted of 95.6% houses and 4.5% other dwellings.
+In comparison, Perth metro had 92.2% houses and 7.8% other dwellings.
+Home ownership in Tapping - Ashby - Sinagra was at 26.2%, with mortgaged dwellings at 55.6% and rented dwellings at 18.2%.
 The median monthly mortgage repayment in the area was $2,000, higher than Perth metro's average of $1,898.
-The median weekly rent figure was recorded at $410, compared to Perth metro's $350.
+The median weekly rent figure in Tapping - Ashby - Sinagra was $410, compared to Perth metro's $350.
 Nationally, Tapping - Ashby - Sinagra's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing